mattermost/mattermost/doc/help/Messaging.md

 To mention a teammate, press `@` and you should see a list of team members who can be messaged.
 You can either type their username or use the **Up** and **Down** arrow keys and then **ENTER** to select them to be mentioned.

 You can configure how you'd like to be alerted about mentions of your username, your first name, your nickname, or other keywords from **Account Settings** > **Notifications** and you can set channel-specific preferences from **[Channel Name]** > **Notification Preferences**

+## Messages Dropdown Menu

+The Messages Dropdown Menu contains additional actions you can perform on a message:

+- **Reply:** Opens up the sidebar so you can reply to a message in a comment thread.
+- **Permalink:** Creates a link to the message.
+Sharing this link with other users in the channel lets them view the linked message in the Message Archives.
+- **Delete:** Deletes the message so it is no longer visible.
+Team Administrators can also delete another user's message.
+- **Edit:** Lets you edit a message.